aimpowered/staging/Pelican/content/demo/autotune_demo.md

 ## Auto-tuning Audio with Speech Disfluency

-Original audio recording of speech with disfluency (you can hear lots of uh's and um's in my speech):
+Original audio recording of speech with disfluency:

 <audio controls>
 <source src="/media/short_intro.wav">
 Audio element failed...
 </audio>

-Original transcription:
+Original transcription (there are lots of um's):

 > Hi my name is Shaomei Wu and I um worked at Facebook.
 Um my research is at the intersection of um AI and um accessibility.
 So I try to build empowering AI, um, technology for marginalized communities.